Stories linking everyone in Telecom

 Debating the critiques of low-code and no-code

 If you’re worried that NCDPs and LCDPs could potentially make your apps and websites more vulnerable, that’s understandable.
 Yes, the products of these tools are built by non-technical users.
-But companies and their customers can rest assured that they are actually even safer.
+But telecoms and their customers can rest assured that low code and no code telecommunications software is actually even safer.

 In reality, custom code actually runs a higher risk of being a security threat down the road than NCDP products do.
 That’s because these tools have been created and validated across multiple applications.
 A no-code solution provides a barrier between the platform and what the end user can actually modify.

 But in truth, this is simply another misunderstood fact.
-Freeing traditional software developers from all the busywork and maintenance their jobs used to require is only going to increase their value as highly skilled workers.
+How can telecommunications skills be improved by 2024?
+By freeing traditional software developers from all the busywork and maintenance their jobs used to require.
+This trend is only going to increase the value of telecom software developers as highly skilled workers.
 Now, developers can spend their time on improving security, advancing technology, and coming up with more complex and innovative solutions.

 In fact, one of the largest problems currently weighing on companies large and small is the shortage of experienced developers.
 And with the variety of programming languages now available, this has only gotten worse.
 For example, if you task a good Python developer with coding in, say, Java, their performance during the learning period (which may take months, if not years!) will be low, and the code quality will be poor.
 Plus, it is very likely they will complain, or even hate the process so much that they leave.